Tutorials

 Enable or Disable Show Battery Percentage on Taskbar in Windows 11

 This tutorial will show you how to turn on or off displaying the battery percentage on the taskbar for your account in Windows 11.
 By default, you can always check your PC's battery status and more when you hover over the battery icon in the taskbar system tray.
-Starting with Windows 11 build 26120.3000 (Dev), build 26100.3321 (RP 24H2), and build 27802.1000 (Canary) Microsoft is introducing new and improved battery icons in Windows 11.
-These icons have been designed to communicate battery status of your PC with just a quick glance.
-Key changes include colored icons to indicate charging states, simplified overlays that don’t block the progress bar, and an option to turn on battery percentage.
-When your battery icon is green, this...
+Starting with Windows 11 build 26100.7019 (24H2) and build 26200.7019 (25H2), the battery icons are now improved to display colored icons to indicate charging states, simplified overlays that don’t block the percentage bars, and an option to turn on battery percentage.
+A green battery icon shows that your PC is charging and is in a good state.
+A yellow icon indicates your battery is less than or equal to 20%.
+You can also enable the ability to see the battery percentage next...

 System